TheCantor/hello-world/README.md

 # hello-world

 Hello everyone.
 I am just a student.
+I wonder why they seem the same.